 As mentioned above, any delay in the decision-making process adds exponentially to the level of difficulty needed to survive the AOP.
 In a vehicle, delays are not measured in seconds, but tenths of seconds.
 As an example; at 40 mph (58.8 Feet Per Second), in .2 seconds, the driver travels 11.76 feet, at 60 MPH (88.2 Feet Per Second) in .2 seconds the driver would travel 17.6 feet.

 Why two-tenths of a second?
 Because that is how much time it takes to blink your eyes.

-When you are driving 60 mph, literally in a blink of an eye, you are 17.6 feet closer to the problem, in a half a second you would be 44 feet closer and in a second 88 feet closer to the problem.
+When you are driving 60 mph, literally in a blink of an eye, you are 17.6 feet closer to the problem; in half a second, you would be 44 feet closer and in a second 88 feet closer to the problem.

 Any training that can speed up the decision-making process – by as little as a blink of an eye dramatically increase the chances of surviving the emergency.

 Also, this concept of time and distance applies to all types of movements, including walking with the principal or standing in close proximity to the principal.